Machine learning for in-situ composition mapping in a self-driving magnetron sputtering system: Results

 Figure \ref{fig:zr_grid} shows an example ground truth dataset for sputtering of Zr, obtained by the SDL, that we used to develop the models prior to performing real-time experiments for various other sources.
 It exhibits typical trends: the deposition rate increases roughly linearly with applied power, while for higher pressure more collisions between atoms occur, which reduces material transport and thus the deposition rate.
 However if the pressure is too low, the plasma extinguishes and sputtering ceases, hence the sharp drop in deposition rate (close to $p_{Ar} = 0$ in Figure \ref{fig:zr_grid}).
 Modeling such a sudden drop using GPs requires many samples, as it deviates from the smooth functional forms favoured by the prior.
 Circumventing this source of inefficiency underlies the choices of initialisation procedures for Cases 2 and 3 described earlier.

-Figure \ref{fig:init_strategies} shows the performance of the three GP initialisation (Cases 1--3) using the different acquisition functions, in terms of $E_\text{RMS}$ defined by \eqref{eq:rmse}.
+Figure \ref{fig:init_strategies} shows the performance of the three GP initialisation (Cases 1--3) using the different acquisition functions, in terms of $E_\text{RMS}$ defined by \eqref{eq:rmse}, running on the Zr dataset in Figure \ref{fig:zr_grid}.
 The shaded region around each trace is the standard deviation over 10 runs with 50 queries each.

-In the baseline case using random queries, shown in Figure \ref{fig:random_rmse}, we see that the RMSE decreases as more points are acquired until the budget is spent without reaching a stable value for any Case.
+In the baseline case using random queries, shown in Figure \ref{fig:random_rmse}, we see that the $E_\text{RMS}$ decreases as more points are acquired until the budget is spent without reaching a stable value for any Case.
 Case 3 achieves the lowest $E_\text{RMS}$ ($< 2$).
 The variance is large and fairly constant throughout for all Cases.
 The large variance arises from random selection of points does not guarantee sampling from all informative parts of the space, leading to larger errors.
 The same effect is responsible for the steady reduction in improvement rate of $E_\text{RMS}$, which stays well above 0 even after 50 queries.

 The general trend for NIPV (Figure \ref{fig:nipv_rmse}) is similar to random, with Case 3 achieving the best performance.
 Unlike random queries, Cases 2 and 3 do reach a similar, stable, $E_\text{RMS}$ score after about 30 queries.
 The variance in all Cases becomes significantly smaller after 30 queries.
 It is expected that NIPV performs significantly better than random, as it deliberately queries points to cover the entire space, hence contributing to faster learning and minimising the global prediction uncertainty.
 Cases 2 and 3 reach peak performance after a similar number of queries, showing that the initial points are of less importance when using an acquisition function that selects points adaptively.